swallih/Ecommerce-Inventory-Sql-Analysis/README.md

 4. Import the CSV dataset into MySQL
 5. Run the analysis queries sequentially

-## Use Case

-This project is suitable for:

-- SQL beginners building a first portfolio project
-- Data analyst aspirants preparing for interviews
-- Practicing SQL with realistic e-commerce data

 ## Author
 ### Muhammed Swalih
 Aspiring Data Analyst | SQL & Data Analytics Enthusiast